 We applaud the faith communities that are finding creative ways to worship together remotely, and we hope people will find comfort by participating in virtual services.
 We may be physically apart, but we will get through this public health crisis together – even if it’s together in new ways.

 Since the coronavirus pandemic hit the U.S., we’ve seen government leaders and houses of worship seek exemptions for religious gatherings from public health orders that temporarily bar large public gatherings.

-AU has filed at least 30 amicus briefs in court cases across the country, urging judges in California, Colorado, Illinois, Kansas, Kentucky, Louisiana, Maine, Maryland, New Jersey, New Mexico, Texas and Virginia not to grant demands for religious exemptions from public health orders.
-So far, courts have ruled in nearly 50 related cases nationwide and at least 40 courts – including the U.S. Supreme Court twice – have protected religious freedom and public health by refusing to grant religious exemptions for in-person worship services.
+AU has filed at least 41 amicus briefs in court cases across the country, including in the U.S. Supreme Court.
+We've urged judges in California, Colorado, Illinois, Kansas, Kentucky, Louisiana, Maine, Maryland, New Jersey, New Mexico, New York, Texas and Virginia not to grant demands for religious exemptions from public health orders.
+So far, courts have ruled in nearly 50 related cases nationwide and at least 40 courts have protected religious freedom and public health by refusing to grant religious exemptions for in-person worship services.

 AU also sent letters to Arkansas Gov. Asa Hutchinson, Connecticut Gov. Ned Lamont, Indiana Gov. Eric Holcomb, Iowa Gov. Kim Reynolds, Kansas Gov. Laura Kelly, Michigan Gov. Gretchen Whitmer, New Mexico Health Secretary Kathyleen Kunkel and Tennessee Gov. Bill Lee, urging them to protect the public health & religious freedom by including houses of worship in their executive orders preventing people from gathering in large groups.
 After our letters, both Kansas and New Mexico changed their public health orders to include religious services in their bans on large gatherings.